gborough/roscal/ROADMAP.md

 ### Conversion and Normalisation

-There is a vast swathe of specialised security toolings such as DAST, SAST, SCA, various scanners, audit and compliance checkers etc, each producing their own data schemas and output formats.
+There is a vast swathe of specialised security tools such as DAST, SAST, SCA, various scanners, audit and compliance checkers etc, each producing their own data schemas and output formats.
 As the adoption of OSCAL keeps rising, undoubtedly it will become one of the primary means of documenting and asserting